tvandort/lightning-talk-implementation-details/slides.md

 ---

+back to what

+---

 <q cite="https://kentcdodds.com/blog/testing-implementation-details">
 Implementation details are things which users of your code will not typically use, see, or even know about.
 </q>

 Kent C. Dodds

+note: good kent c dodds blog post i found while writing thing. link is in the slides

+mention react testing library, not as easy to direct state test. doesn't shallow render.

 ---